Dance Lessons San DiegoPattie Wells2018-01-19T03:23:38+00:00

-Guide to Dance Lessons San Diego contains answers to the most common questions people have when they are interested in learning to dance and considering starting dance lessons.
 It is a good idea to think about which type of dance you want to learn, e.g. swing, tango, salsa or ballroom?
-We include what to look for in a dance studio and dance instructor.
-What is the difference between group dance classes and private lessons and more?
+We include what to look for when choosing a dance studio and/or a dance instructor.
+Also, we also cover the differences between group dance classes and private dance lessons?

-- Time: Determine how much time you are willing to put into the process of learning.
+Time: Determine how much time you are willing to put into the process of learning.
 The more time you put into lessons, practice, etc. the faster you learn.
-Also, after you have learned a minimum of movements and feel comfortable, you might add a practice dance party if one is available.
+Also, after you have learned a minimum of movements and feel comfortable, you might add practice dance parties.

-- Location: Contact several dance studios by email/phone to ask a questions.
-Check out their website and ratings on Google and/or Yelp.
+Location: Contact several dance studios by email/phone to ask a questions.
+Check out their website and ratings on Google.
 Also, visit the dance studio to see if it looks like a comfortable environment for you to take your lessons.

-- Dance Genre: There are a few dance genres/styles that have been popular for a long time.
+Dance Genre: There are a few dance genres/styles that have been popular for a long time.
 Other dance genres seem to come and go throughout the history of dance.
-In the 2010’s, several types of dance seem to attract more people.
+In recent years, several types of dance seem to attract more people.

-- A combination of both is best.
+A combination of both private dance lessons and group dance classes is best.
 I recommend you start with private dance lessons to work get the foundation for the dances and to learn about lead/follow techniques and dance connection.

-- Group Classes: After a few lessons or even a month later start a class to practice what you are learning and to get some tips on technique and learn a few new patterns (see Review Dance Pattern Videos).
+Group Classes: After a few lessons or even a month later start a class to practice what you are learning and to get some tips on technique and learn a few new patterns.

 (A Salsa Basic Step Dance Lesson Review Video)